FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 # WhiteBoard-Implementation-Examples
-Five examples of how to implement a WhiteBoard PRC RMI P2P Cloud and Web
+Examples of a WhiteBoard Implementations using different architectural styles: PRC RMI P2P Cloud and Web

 ## 1. EchoExample
 * **TCP**: